-Three oppositions filed by Pixium Vision are pending in the European Patent Office, each challenging the validity of a European patent owned by us.
-The outcome of the challenges are not certain, however, if successful, they may affect our ability to block competitors from utilizing our patented technology.
+Four oppositions filed by Pixium Vision are pending in the European Patent Office, each challenging the validity of a European patent owned by us.
+The outcomes of the challenges are not certain, however, if successful, they may affect our ability to block competitors from utilizing our patented technology.
 We believe a successful challenge will not have a material effect on our ability to manufacture and sell our products, or otherwise have a material effect on our operations.

 As described in the Company's 10-K for the year ended December 31, 2020, the Company had entered into a Memorandum of Understanding ("MOU") for a proposed business combination with Pixium Vision SA ("Pixium").
 In response to a press release by Pixium dated March 24, 2021, and subsequent communications between us and Pixium, our Board of Directors determined that the business combination with Pixium was not in the best interest of our shareholders.
 On April 1, 2021, we gave notice to Pixium that we were terminating the MOU between the parties and seeking an amicable resolution of termination amounts that may be due, however no assurance can be given that an amicable resolution will be reached.
 We accrued \$1,000,000 of liquidated damages as contemplated by the MOU in accounts payable as of March 31, 2021 and remitted that amount to Pixium in April 2021.
-Pixium indicated that it considered this termination wrongful, rejected the Company's offers, claimed six million Euros in damages (about \$7.3 million in USD), and indicated it would pursue litigation.
-We cannot predict the outcome of this dispute.
+Pixium indicated that it considered this termination wrongful, rejected the Company's offers, but retained the \$1,000,000 payment.
+On May 19, 2021, Pixium filed suit in the Paris Commercial Court, claiming damages of £5,217,659.60, about \$6,162,760.
+We believe we have fulfilled our obligations to Pixium with the liquidated damages payment of \$1,000,000.

 In November 2020, we and Pixium retained Oppenheimer & Co.
 Inc. as placement agent for a proposed private placement of securities in connection with the Business Combination.
 On April 1, 2021, we received an invoice from Oppenheimer for more than \$1.86 million.
-This amount includes a requested commission of 6.5% on \$27.9 million raised in the private placed.
+This amount includes a requested commission of 6.5% on \$27.9 million raised in the private placement.
 We believe that claims for payment presented by this invoice are without merit.